 relax a little, watching her with the naked eye while I make a cup of coffee and update my notes.
 I have just enough time for a much-needed hit of caffeine present in the previous season.
 Mission before her casual demeanour changes.
 I revert to the scope as she turns and bows forward, her plumage clenched tight, uttering a loud, rather strange, grating call 'Krrchuck...krrchuck...krrchuck...'.
-Searching the sky ahead of her with my binoculars.
-I pick up the male, gliding in fast from the south-east.
+Searching the sky ahead of her with my binoculars, I pick up the male, gliding in fast from the south-east.
 His taut wings tear the air as he scorches around and past me, his long-toed, orange-yellow feet hanging slightly, his will have to make at least one more visit eyes glazed with the intensity of his to the site, this time lugging ropes and powerful display.
 He is instantly distant, turning across the wind in a razor-sharp arc of grey, soaring up and back before brood of chicks. dropping towards the mast.
-The female has been calling throughout and as he tories within my area, ranging in nature approaches she lowers her head still further and raises her tail invitingly.
+The female approaches she lowers her head still further and raises her tail invitingly.
 The pair copulate in a brief confusion of fluttering wings and wailing and chittering calls.
 Afterwards, the male circles the mast again and then lands near the top.
 Before he settles fully at the perch, I get him in the scope to study him in detail.
 Like her, he is colour-ringed, and is the six-year-old product of a territory about